 - Beneficiary visa– for relatives of visa holders

 - Expertise visa– for professionals

 Furthermore, we provide information about travel insurance that meets the insurance requirement for Colombian visas.
 And we have a guide to how apply for a cedula extranjeria in Colombia and a guide to using notaries in Medellín and Colombia.
 Finally, Medellin Guru has partnered with a visa agency to offer Colombia visa services.

-All of our Colombia visa articles were updated in early 2019 to ensure they are up-to-date and were updated again in early 2020.
+All of our Colombia visa articles were updated in early 2019 to ensure they are up-to-date and were updated several times in 2020.
 In addition, all visa articles on this website will be kept up-to-date as new details are disclosed.

 The Bottom Line: Colombian Visa Process Changes – Due to Quarantine and Coronavirus

 The coronavirus crisis and Colombia’s response including closing borders, banning international flights and a national Colombia quarantine have made things difficult for tourists visiting Colombia and for some foreigners wanting to obtain visas to stay longer.

 Migracion in Colombia has recognized these difficulties and responded with reasonable Colombian visa process changes that include permitting tourists here in Colombia.

 The bottom line is that normal visas are still be approved in Colombia.
 The visa agency we partnered with has helped many foreigners obtain visas during the coronavirus pandemic including retirement visas, marriage visas, student visas, work visas, investment visas, resident visas and expertise visas.